microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/Business Logic App/README.md

 }
 ```
 The BL application will process the incoming inference and the corresponding order.
 It will determine a Status True or False for the current action (**True** meaning the action is correct and **False** meaning the action is incorrect).
 The BL will publish the processed JSON to the flask server via MQTT topic.
-A sample post-processed JSON would look as follows-
+A sample post-processed JSON would look as follows:
 ```json
 {
     "bag_no": 1,